DigitalFabricationLab-NYIT-SoAD/resources/CarveyMiniCNC/README.md

 Reminders:

 * Students are responsible for setting up their own Rhino and RhinoCAM files.
-Student Workers and Staff are available to support as needed, but this availability depends on how busy the lab is at the time.
+Student workers and staff are available to support as needed, but this availability depends on how busy the lab is at the time.

 * Students can use the school license of RhinoCAM to set up their files by making a CAM Appointment via EZBook.